The conditions in which we live, learn, work, and play affect our health.

-Income, race and ethnicity, education, sexual orientation, gender identity, employment, housing, child care, transportation access, food access, and the ZIP code in which you live–among other factors–are all important social determinants of health.
-For patients with complex lives and health needs, these challenges are even more pronounced.
-At Center for Health Progress, we believe these factors shouldn’t determine a person’s access to care or opportunity to live a healthy life, and we’re committed to ensuring they don’t.
+Income, race and ethnicity, education, sexual orientation, gender identity, employment, housing, child care, transportation access, food access, and the ZIP code in which we live–among other factors–are all important things that influence our health.
+These are called social determinants of health.
+For patients with complex lives and health needs, these factors have an even bigger impact.
+We believe they shouldn’t determine a person’s access to care or opportunity to live a healthy life, and we’re committed to ensuring they don’t.

 - MEMO – Medicaid NEMT in Colorado

 - POLICY – House Bill 1097 (passed and signed into law in 2016)

 For more information, please contact our Director of Communications, Sarah McAfee.